ryujinx-mirror/ryujinx-games-list/README.md

 * **screenshot.png** (Optionnal)

    Who is the Ryujinx in-game full screenshot in PNG format (only!!).
-Please use a clean picture, sized at 1280px x 720px (or around).
+Please use a clean picture, sized at 1280px x 720px (or around that).
 If the game don't show anything in the emulator, please don't provide anything for this file.
 The `boxart.png` is used instead of this one.